Project Setup#

 - Module-level code (including

-render()) runs in both edit-mode preview and play mode — keep it safe for UI preview onPlay()fires when entering Play mode, or after a live reload during playonStop()fires when exiting Play mode, or before teardown during a live reload__isPlayingis a global boolean:truein play mode,falsein edit-mode preview- The
+render()) runs in both edit-mode preview and play mode, so keep it safe for UI preview onPlay()fires when entering Play mode, or after a live reload during playonStop()fires when exiting Play mode, or before teardown during a live reload__isPlayingis a global boolean:truein play mode,falsein edit-mode preview- The

 format: "iife"andglobalName: "__exports"in esbuild config are required for lifecycle hooks to work